LED FLARES ARE A LAKE-FRIENDLY ALTERNATIVE

 Wegmans in Canandaigua, and in eight other Finger Lakes locations, will no longer sell incendiary flares.
 The grocery store now will carry a Wegmans branded LED flare that is re-useable, shines long into the night, has a flicker mode, and can be seen one mile across the lake–all without leaving a chemical residue.
 These units resemble traditional flares and average approximately 90 to 100 hours of run time on regular or re-chargeable +AAA batteries.
 Although more expensive than the chemical flares, LED flares can save money over time because they are re-useable from year to year and can be used in a vehicle or boat.

 Wegmans also is donating to the Canandaigua Lake Watershed Association $2.00 for every two-pack sold and $6.00 for every six-pack sold at its Canandaigua store through the end of September.

-If you are buying LED flares online, recommended brands identical to the Wegmans brand flare are sold under the Twinkle Star and Wiselight brand names.
+If you are buying LED flares online, recommended brands identical to the Wegmans brand flare are sold under the Cele-Brite brand name.
 As always, please consider adopting Canandaigua Lake Watershed Association as your Amazon Smile partner.
 Flares were evaluated for reliability, cost, availability, and marketability by CLWA members Greg Talomie and Charlie Constantino.